 You don't need to use moisturizer if you have oily skin and acne

-It's a common misconception to think that oily skin provides enough hydration on its own, making moisturizer unnecessary or even harmful if you have acne prone, oily skin.
+Q: "Why do I need to use moisturizer if I have oily skin"?
+A: It's a common misconception to think that oily skin provides enough hydration on its own, making moisturizer unnecessary or even harmful if you have acne prone, oily skin.
 The truth is, your skin needs topical moisturizer to hydrate cells, which prevents skin from producing even more oil to compensate for dryness.
 Skin may not actually look dry, because of its oily surface - but deep below, cells are screaming for moisture.
-If they don't obtain this moisture topically, your skin begins pumping out additional oil.
+If they don't obtain this moisture topically, your skin begins pumping out additional oil, to compensate.
 (For this reason, it's also important to stay internally hydrated by drinking plenty of water.)

 The factor here is selecting the RIGHT moisturizer for your oily skin type.
 Steer clear of hydrators that contain oils, waxes, paraffin, crosspolymers, or dimethicone (silicone), which all have a tendency to smother pores.
 These heavy, sticky ingredients lodge inside pores, trapping dirt and oil beneath, and triggering breakouts.
 These types of moisturizer are usually white and thick - you can literally feel their heaviness.

 Instead, opt for products marketed as light-weight gel formulas that are oil-free.
 Clear gels or serums are your best bet, as they normally hold less weight and contain ingredients that pump water into cells.
 As cells obtain water, they become plump and hydrated, which goes a long way toward making skin look healthy and firm.
 Those with deeply pitted acne scars will find that moisturizing diminishes their appearance, as skin cells plump up.